hoogan98/arrrg/README.txt

 Powershell might ask if you want to change your execution policy, which essentially just allows our custom script to run.
 If you don't trust us you can always look at the included source code to see that this isn't a virus.
+More details on how to do this at the bottom.

 The first time you run the game, I highly reccomend you right click where it says "windows powershell" in the top left of the window, select properties, go to the 'font' tab, and bring the font size down.
 I would advise changing the text window